-Throughout all three years, residents spend a minimum of two sessions per week in their ambulatory office sites, caring for their own patient panels.
+Throughout all three years, residents spend a minimum of two sessions per week in their ambulatory office sites, caring for their own patient panels, with exception, when residents are on-call night float.
 They learn the fundamentals of outpatient management and health maintenance.

 Residents in the second and third years also acquire experience in various medical, pediatric, and surgical subspecialties, with a focus on outpatient care.

 Download a copy of our current rotation schedule.
-For more detailed information about each rotation, please click the links on the left.
+For more detailed information about each rotation, please see the navigation links.